BlankParenthesis/PxlsNetworking/extensions/chat.md

 ## /chat/rooms/{room_id}/messages/{message_id}
 ### GET
-Information on a specified message.
+Gets a message in a chatroom.
 #### Response
 A Message object.
 #### Errors